Match The Reaction With Its Correct Definition

 Q1: Can a reaction belong to more than one category?

 A1: Yes, some reactions can fit into multiple categories.
-For example, combustion reactions are also redox reactions.
-Acid-base reactions are a subset of double displacement reactions.
+Still, for example, combustion reactions are also redox reactions.
+In real terms, acid-base reactions are a subset of double displacement reactions.
 The most specific and descriptive category is usually preferred.

 Q2: How do I determine the oxidation states of elements in a redox reaction?